 Showing full stacktraces

-BugSnag supports unminifying and demangling stacktraces using ProGuard files, NDK mapping files and LLVM debug symbol files (dSYMs) to show a full stacktrace with methods, file paths, and line numbers for JavaScript and native errors.
+BugSnag supports unminifying and demangling stacktraces using ProGuard files, NDK mapping files and LLVM debug symbol files (dSYMs) to show a full stacktrace with methods, file paths, and line numbers for errors.

 Android ProGuard and NDK mappings